The CoRa Tensor Compiler: Compilation for Ragged Tensors with Minimal Padding: Supplementary Evaluation and Additional Details

 \textbf{Nvidia GPU Backend:} Table~\ref{table:ap_op_times} provides the raw data for the breakdown of the execution times for the RACE dataset at batch size 128 of the transformer encoder layer shown in Fig.~\ref{fig:per_ops_plot} in the main text.
 Apart from improvements in the QK\textsuperscript{T} and AttnV operators discussed in~\S\ref{sec:layer_eval}, we note that \Sys's implementation is significantly faster for the Softmax operator as compared to the FasterTransformer implementations.
 While we perform less computation on this operator as compared to the fully padded implementation in FasterTransformer, part of \Sys's performance benefits also stem from a better schedule.
 Specifically, the FasterTransformer implementation performs parallel reductions across GPU thread blocks.
 This leads to a significant number of barriers at the thread block-level which have execution overheads.
 Further, the FasterTransformer implementation uses conditional checks to ensure that it never accesses attention scores for the added padding.
 In \Sys~we use warp-wide parallel reductions which are much cheaper due to their lower synchronization costs but also provide a lower amount of parallelism.
 We, therefore, only partially parallelize the reductions and compensate with the high parallelism available in the other loops of the operator.
 Further, this means that we do not have to additionally employ conditional checks to avoid accessing invalid data (that is part of the partial padding we add).

-[1]{ \temp=\\#1 \\=\temp} \newcolumntype{C}[1]{>{\PreserveBackslash }m{#1}} We now look at the execution time breakdown for the CoLA dataset at batch size 32 on the Nvidia GPU shown in Fig.~\ref{fig:ap_per_ops_plot_cuda_cola}.
+We now look at the execution time breakdown for the CoLA dataset at batch size 32 on the Nvidia GPU shown in Fig.~\ref{fig:ap_per_ops_plot_cuda_cola}.
 We see that \Sys~performs slightly worse than FT-Eff for this case.
 Most of \Sys's slowdown stems from worse performance on the linear transformation operators Proj2, FF1 and FF2. \Sys~performs slightly better than FT-Eff for the Proj1 operator, which is also a linear transformation operator.
 From this data, we conclude that \Sys's schedules for the Proj2, FF1 and FF2 operators can be improved to close this performance gap.
 We note that, even in this case, \Sys~performs much better on the SDPA module (the QK\textsuperscript{T}, Softmax and AttnV operators) as compared to FasterTransformer.

-\textbf{ARM CPU Backend:} In~\S\ref{sec:layer_eval}, we saw how \Sys~performs better than PyTorch and TensorFlow for the MHA module on the ARM CPU backend.
-In this section, we discuss these implementations in more detail.
+\textbf{ARM CPU Backends:} In~\S\ref{sec:layer_eval}, we saw how \Sys~performs better than TensorFlow for the MHA module on the 8- and 64-core ARM CPUs.
+In this section, we discuss these implementations in more detail and provide more extensive evaluation.